Special Immigrant Religious Workers

 - Prevents participation in conduct motivated by a sincerely held religious belief.

 The petitioner bears the burden of showing that they qualify for a RFRA exemption and must support the request with relevant documentation.
-We will decide exemption requests on a case-by-case basis.
+We decide exemption requests on a case-by-case basis.

-Supporting Documents Required for the Religious Organization | Supporting Documents Required for the Religious Worker |
+Supporting Documents Required for the Religious Organization | Supporting Documents Required for the Religious Worker and Position |

 ---|---|